 He's just promoting to his audience a fantasy where the real battle of Armageddon is over regulations on the fossil fuel industry.

-So, I should tell you this.
+So I should tell you this.

-Because Trump gave his remarks at approximately 9.15am Austin time, so there's legitimately no way Alex should be unaware of that speech by the time he goes on air at 11.
-It just seemed really strange to me that he's wasting his time rambling about Greta Thunberg and talking about, like, we're going to have Carpe Donctum on to talk about the Donald.
+It just seemed really strange to me that he's wasting his time rambling about Greta Thunberg and talking about like, we're going to have Carpe Donctum on to talk about the Donald.

-Like, he's just doing nothing related to what everyone else is concerned about.
+Like he's just doing nothing related to what everyone else is concerned about.

-You will pay!
+You will pay.

 So by this point in the show, we're a ways in, probably like an hour, hour and a half into the show, Alex starts talking about the UN speech, but he still doesn't really bring up the globalist patriot thing.

-All you have to do is go back to Obama's final address to the U.N. in September 2016, and Alex is already wrong.
+All you have to do is go back to Obama's final address to the UN in September 2016, and Alex is already wrong.

-If our religion leads us to persecute those of another faith, if we jail or beat people who are gay, if our traditions lead us to prevent girls from going to school, if we discriminate on the basis of race or tribe or ethnicity, then the fragile bonds of civilization will fray.
+If our desire to preserve our identities gives way to an impulse to dehumanize or dominate another group, if our religion leads us to persecute those of another faith, if we jail or beat people who are gay, if our traditions lead us to prevent girls from going to school, if we discriminate on the basis of race or tribe or ethnicity, then the fragile bonds of civilization will fray.

-Obama went on to say, quote, If you do literally any research into this, like literally any, you'll find tons of instances of pretty much every president decrying religious persecution when addressing the UN.
+If you do literally any research into this, like literally any, you'll find tons of instances of pretty much every president decrying religious persecution when addressing the UN.

 But you hit the nail on the head, Jordan.

-He isn't talking about decrying religious persecution, especially not as a universal issue that needs to be dealt with.
+Alex isn't talking about decrying religious persecution, especially not as a universal issue that needs to be dealt with.

 He's praising Trump for validating his bullshit narratives about his version of right-wing Christianity being under attack.